Nothing feels quite like reading a good storybook with your child in your lap.

 I’m sure as you read each point above, a few books from your own library came to mind.
 Any given book may hit a few of these guidelines, but miss others.
 The key to choosing a really good book for language is finding one that fits within all five of the guidelines.

-If you want a big list of my favorite children’s books which hit all these points, you’ll find that next on the blog!
+If you want a big list of my favorite children’s books which hit most of these points, you’ll find that next on the blog!

 If you want to know HOW to use books in language sessions with a Language Mama, we’ll be posting about that soon!